-On April 14, 2015, we entered into a new \$85 million mortgage loan secured by the Renaissance Worthington.
-The new loan matures in May 2025 and bears interest at a fixed rate of 3.66%.
+On April 14, 2015, we refinanced the Renaissance Worthington with a new 10-year mortgage loan.
+The new loan has a principal balance of \$85.0 million and bears interest at a fixed rate of 3.66%.
 The new loan is interest-only for the first two years after which principal will amortize on a 30-year schedule.
-The hotel was previously encumbered by a \$52.6 million mortgage loan bearing interest at a fixed rate of 5.40%, which was prepaid in full on April 10, 2015.
+The hotel was previously encumbered by a mortgage loan with an outstanding principal balance of \$52.6 million and a fixed interest rate of 5.40%, which was repaid in full on April 10, 2015.